Sarsaparella/Projects_BI_2022/README.md

 Each project folder contains a lab notebook and a small paper that I wrote based on the results.

-Here is the list of all the projects:
+Here is the list of all projects:

 - What causes antibiotic resistance?
 Alignment to reference, variant calling.